-From the architect.
+Text description provided by the architects.
 In scale with the neighbourhood, our proposal fits in with a general policy of creating closed blocks with buildings running continuously alongside the roads and featuring huge private central areas.
 The guidelines and recommendations thus fixed are clearly consistent with the idea of creating streets and lead to the conception of buildings which fit in with this project.
 This kind of urban development makes it possible to phase out the building work and the demolition work, both characteristic of this sort of project, in a coherent fashion.

 The extremely heterogeneous nature of the immediate surroundings, (in which “tower blocks”, “long blocks”, old stone single-storey houses typical of Bordeaux “échoppes”, and small apartment blocks) leads us to propose architecture which is not just another kind of singular structure, but which, on the contrary, does its best to build up a form of continuity with the decidedly distinctive typology of the building in Bordeaux which structures the architectural landscape.
 This choice does not aim at all at formal imitation but rather at a new way of seeing things, which does its best to respect certain guidelines so that the building fits into the surroundings.